yanjinhai/NWAPW-Robot-Simulation/readme.txt

 Hello Team!

-I'm Jinhai Yan and I know what any of you look like.
+I'm Jinhai Yan and I know what you look like.

-Let's meet up online and work out.
+We met up in person and work something out.

 Jason was Peter